Feedback and Complaints Guidance: How to give feedback or make a complaint to the Crown Prosecution Service

 Correspondence of this nature will be logged as feedback and will not be considered as part of the complaints procedure.
 Defendants and convicted individuals in these situations should seek their own independent legal advice.

-Complaints about ongoing legal proceedings
+Complaints about ongoing or intended legal proceedings

-Where a complaint relates to ongoing legal proceedings, we may only be able to provide limited information.
+Where a complaint relates to ongoing or intended legal proceedings, we may only be able to provide limited information.
 In some situations it may be necessary to defer the consideration of a complaint if doing so might prejudice the proceedings.

 Abusive or persistent complaints

-We may decline to deal with complaints that are abusive; unreasonably persistent correspondence; or complaints where our formal complaints procedure has been exhausted.
+We may decline to deal with complaints that are abusive, unreasonably persistent correspondence or complaints where our formal complaints procedure has been exhausted.

 Complaints about other organisations